spk/validate-website/README.md

 ## Credits

 * Thanks tenderlove for Nokogiri, this tool is inspired from markup_validity.
-* And Chris Kite for Anemone web-spider framework.
+* And Chris Kite for Anemone web-spider framework and postmodern for Spidr.

 ## More info